Digital-Scholarship-NUS-Libraries/biodiversitystories/Tapioca/README.md

 <param ve-image
        url="https://www.roots.gov.sg/CollectionImages/1321794.jpg"
-       title="Emily of Emerald Hill - Margaret Chan fundraising programme" attribution= "Collection of the Peranakan Museum, National Heritage Board, Gift of Stella Kon" fit="contain">
+       title="Emily of Emerald Hill - Margaret Chan fundraising programme" attribution= "Collection of Peranakan Museum.
+Gift of Stella Kon.
+Reproduced with permission." fit="contain">

 Looking into the genre of food writing, women’s contributions to Peranakan cuisine can be more recognised and praised.
 Women like Dr. Margaret Chan have been instrumental in making food blogging and reviews a staple of newspapers and social media today.
 The story of Kueh Bangkit, a small biscuit made of a tapioca flour, can cast an overdue spotlight on the realm of food and women’s history in Singapore.